 University of South Carolina (retired)

 As a Center fellow, Jean Henscheid consults with institutions and government agencies on educational innovations with a primary focus on improving connections between secondary and postsecondary sectors.
-Her most recent activities have been with the University of Idaho’s McClure Center for Public Policy Research, the Idaho State Board of Education and the Idaho State Department of Education.
-From 2011-2017, she held visiting faculty positions in Educational Leadership and Policy at Portland State University and in Adult Organizational Learning and Leadership at the University of Idaho.
-Prior to her visiting appointments, Dr. Henscheid was director of general education at the University of Idaho.
+Her most recent activities have been with the University of Idaho’s McClure Center for Public Policy Research, the Idaho State Board of Education, and the Idaho State Department of Education.
+From 2011 to 2017, Dr. Henscheid held visiting faculty positions in educational leadership and policy at Portland State University and in adult organizational learning and leadership at the University of Idaho.
+Prior to her visiting appointments, Henscheid was director of general education at the University of Idaho.
 Her professional experience also includes leading learning community programs and teaching undergraduate and graduate courses in leadership and research methods at Washington State University and serving as associate director for research and publications for the National Resource Center.

-Dr. Henscheid conducts and collaborates on large-scale research projects on student transitions and is co-author of two books on conducting social science research.
-She has authored and edited numerous monographs, book chapters, and articles and facilitates workshops across the U.S. and abroad with a primary focus on student transitions, curriculum design, learning theory, program evaluation, general education, and learning assessment.
-From 2007 through July 2011 she served as editor of the Journal of The First-Year Experience and Students in Transition.
+Henscheid conducts and collaborates on large-scale research projects on student transitions and is co-author of two books on conducting social science research.
+She has authored and edited numerous monographs, book chapters, and articles and facilitates workshops across the United States and abroad with a primary focus on student transitions, curriculum design, learning theory, program evaluation, general education, and learning assessment.
+From 2007 to July 2011, she served as editor of the Journal of The First-Year Experience & Students in Transition.
 For nearly a decade, until January 2014, she also served as managing and then executive editor of the award-winning higher education periodical About Campus.

 University of Georgia (retired)

-Richard Mullendore is a professor emeritus of College Student Affairs Administration at the University of Georgia.
+Richard Mullendore is a Professor Emeritus of college student affairs administration at the University of Georgia.
 Prior to moving to the faculty, Mullendore served as the chief student affairs officer at the University of Mississippi and the University of Georgia.
-Mullendore, a former president of the National Orientation Directors Association (NODA), is a frequent conference presenter, speaker, and consultant on student learning, orientation, parent programs, and transfer students and has authored numerous publications.
-Most recently, he served as co-author of the 2014 publication, Navigating the First College Year: A Guide for Parents and Families.
-He was co-editor of the 2005 NASPA book Partnering With the Parents of Today's College Students, co-author of Helping Your First-Year College Student Succeed: A Guide for Parents (2000) and Empowering the Parents of First-Year College Students: A Guide for Success (2007).
+A former president of NODA, the Association for Orientation, Transition, and Retention, Mullendore is a frequent conference presenter, speaker, and consultant on orientation, parent programs, and transfer students and has authored more than 50 publications.
+Most recently, he co-authored The Role of Parents in Emerging Adulthood (in Emerging Adulthood and Higher Education, 2019).
+He was co-author of the 2014 publication Navigating the First College Year: A Guide for Parents and Families.
+He was co-editor of the 2005 NASPA book Partnering With the Parents of Today's College Students, co-author of Helping Your First-Year College Student Succeed: A Guide for Parents (2000), and Empowering the Parents of First-Year College Students: A Guide for Success (2007).
 Mullendore edited the 1998 and 1995 editions of the Orientation Planning Manual and was co-editor of the first volume of Designing Successful Transitions: A Guide for Orienting Students to College, released in 1993.
-He has received several awards, including the Bob Leach Award for Outstanding Service to Students (NASPA, Region III), the Outstanding Contributions to the Orientation Profession Award (NODA), the Outstanding Professional Contribution Award (North Carolina College Personnel Association), and the President's Award (NODA).
+He has received several awards, including the Bob Leach Award for Outstanding Service to Students (NASPA, Region III), the Pillar of the Profession Award (NASPA), the Outstanding Contributions to the Orientation Profession Award (NODA), the Outstanding Professional Contribution Award (North Carolina College Personnel Association), and the President's Award (NODA).